Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Proof of Theorem

-We start by showing a lower bound of $v_q$ using a tilting argument.
+We show a lower bound for $v_q$ using a tilting argument.
 To that end, first note that since $Z_{j}$ is bounded, all moments are finite, and subsequently define the moment generating function of $Z_j$ as

 Now, define $\tilde Z_j$ as an exponentially tilted random variable with respect to $Z_j$ with parameter~$\xi_n$ potentially depending on $n$.
-In detail, this implies that the density of $\tilde Z_j$ is given by
+In detail, the density of $\tilde Z_j$ is given by

-with respect to the distribution $F_j$ for some $\xi_n > 0$.
+with respect to the (reference measure) distribution $F_{Z_j}$ for some deterministic $\xi_n > 0$.
 Now, we aim to choose $\xi_n$ such that the average of our tilted random variables is equal to $\tau_n$:

 We now show such a choice of $\xi_n$ exists and provide its characterization.
 We first note that the moment generating function of $\tilde Z_j$ can be expressed as:

 The mean of $\tilde Z_j$ as a function of $\xi_n$ is therefore given by: